SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 The **AadHttpClient** client object is useful for consuming any REST API.
 You can use it to consume Microsoft Graph or any other third-party (or first-party) REST API.

-**MSGraphClient** client object can consume the Microsoft Graph only.
+The **MSGraphClient** client object can consume the Microsoft Graph only.
 Internally it uses the **AadHttpClient** client object and supports the fluent syntax of the Microsoft Graph SDK.

 ### <a name="AadHttpClient"></a>Using AadHttpClient
 To consume any REST API using the **AadHttpClient** client object, create a new instance of the **AadHttpClient** type, and provide the *serviceScope* of the current context and the URI of the target service.